Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 6670 (OEM) should perform a lot faster than the GeForce 8600 GT 512MB DDR2 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6670 (OEM) should be much faster than the GeForce 8600 GT 512MB DDR2 in general. (explain)

-Pixel RateThe Radeon HD 6670 (OEM) should be quite a bit (more or less 48%) faster with regards to AA than the GeForce 8600 GT 512MB DDR2, and able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 6670 (OEM) should be a lot (approximately 48%) better at FSAA than the GeForce 8600 GT 512MB DDR2, and also able to handle higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison